4 Beautiful Walks on the Gold Coast not to miss

-Whether it’s finding a hidden beach or backstreet cafe or hiking to the top of a hill, you can experience more things just by wandering around.
+Whether it’s finding a hidden beach or backstreet cafe or hiking to the top of a hill, you can experience more or the city and the joy of the landscape just by wandering around.

-Sure the Gold Coast has its imposing concrete skyline, but it’s built around the great outdoors and the local council has done a great job in providing excellent footpaths, walking tracks and cycle ways for the active locals to enjoy their own backyard.
-(It’s one of the reasons we love living on the Gold Coast)
+Sure the Gold Coast has its imposing concrete skyline, but it’s built around the great outdoors and the local council has done a great job in providing excellent footpaths, walking tracks, and cycleways for the active locals to enjoy their own backyard.

 So once you’re done with the theme parks and laying on the beach, get active and get beyond the concrete skyline and choose one of the many fantastic bush walks on the Gold Coast.